-Graduates in the Ph.D. program in secondary education may assume positions as faculty at other universities, or they may choose to return to the public secondary school arena as more knowledgeable teachers, curriculum coordinators or in other leadership roles.
+Graduates in the Ph.D. program with emphasis in Secondary Education may assume positions as faculty at other universities, or they may choose to return to the public secondary school arena as more knowledgeable teachers, curriculum coordinators or in other leadership roles.

 Online/Regional Campus Options

-The Ph.D. in secondary education is only offered at the Oxford campus.
+The Ph.D. with emphasis in Secondary Education is only offered at the Oxford campus.
 There are some online courses available and a number of courses needed are taught at the regional campuses.
 Typically a candidate may take one third of the needed hours either online or at the regional campuses.